- Written by Lindsey Crossmier

 - Since most CDs need to reach their maturity date before withdrawal, they don’t offer much liquidity.
 You will likely face a penalty if you withdraw from your CD early.
 However, you can purchase a liquid CD, which is specifically tailored to allow you to access withdrawals without penalty.

-- Because CDs are an FDIC-insured investing option, they present a reliable savings option for any older adult’s retirement plan.
+- Because CDs are an FDIC-insured investing option, they present a reliable savings option for some retirement plans.

 What Are Certificates of Deposit (CDs)?